KDE/digikam-doc/README.md

 - No digiKam version number must be present in screeshots.

+- Desktop and application must be in English only.
+Do not mix languages.

 - Use a tool as [Spectacle](https://apps.kde.org/spectacle/) to take a shot.
 Use the region selection option to capture only important area.

 - Remove unecessary buttons and dialog header to limit image file size.